winery/winery/docs/dev/index.md

 When executing tests, winery logs its output in `winery-debug.log`, too.

+Q: Version.java is missing, what can I do? <br/>
+A: Execute `mvn resources:resources` in the project `org.eclipse.winery.repository.configuration`

 In case some JavaScript libraries cannot be found by the browser, execute `bower prune`, `bower install`, `bower update` in both `org.eclipse.winery.repository` and `org.eclipse.winery.topologymodeler`.

 If `mvn package` does not work in a sub project, execute `mvn install` in the root.
 [Source](http://stackoverflow.com/q/29712865/873282)